Here’s a checklist for you and your high school senior.

 Email teachers for recommendations Too many kids wait until the start of school to ask.
 Teachers generally write recommendations in the order they receive requests.
 Your student needs to ask now if he wants a recommendation in hand by his first application deadline.

 Schedule SAT/ACT tests and do test prep Spring tests scores are out, so your student can compare hers against the range for the colleges on her list.
 If her scores need improvement, she needs to register sooner rather than later on the College Board and/or the ACT site for fall exam dates.

 Test prep is important.
 The materials from last winter’s prep class can be reused.
 Or sign your teen up for a course or program, if your budget allows.
-At a minimum, she should be reviewing the SAT Question of the Day, ACT Question of the Day and taking free practice tests on the SAT and/or ACT prep sites.
+At a minimum, she should be reviewing the SAT Daily Practice Question, and taking free practice tests on the SAT and/or ACT prep sites.

 Visit colleges I’m not a big fan of summer college tours because it’s hard to get a feel for the school’s vibe with so few students on campus.
 But if this is the only time your family can make the trip, or if your teen has yet to set foot on a college campus, then definitely register for a summer tour.

 Check out college application deadlines These dates can be found on college websites under “Future Students” or “Admissions.”
 With these deadlines in hand, your student can begin creating his application schedule.
 Seeing the due dates on a list should help all of you feel less overwhelmed.

 Some colleges offer “Early Decision” and “Early Action.”
 As their names imply, these deadlines are sooner than those for regular decision.
 Consider whether either is an option for your teen.